ArtBazh/Eurobot-Terminal/README.md

 # Eurobot-Terminal
-Terminal to straight control of Embedded System in robot throught personal computer, without on-board robot computer.
+A terminal to control the embedded system in the robot directly through a personal computer, without the on-board robot computer.